kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

     // that's it for scaffolding.
 The foreach_target mechanism works by
     // repeatedly #including HWY_TARGET_INCLUDE, each time using different
     // compiler settings, specific to each supported SIMD ISA.
 It sets the
-    // macro 'HWY_NAMEPSACE', so we now switch to the SIMD-ISA-specific
+    // macro 'HWY_NAMESPACE', so we now switch to the SIMD-ISA-specific
     // code by continuing in it's own specific nested namespace:

     namespace project